jrusso1020/anakin/content/blog/setup-and-deployment-on-eks/index.md

 You can see that we run the load balancer on `port` 80 but set the `targetPort` to 3000 so it forwards the traffic to our Docker container's port.

 Once you have created your `deployment.yml`, you can deploy your stack using the command `kubectl create -f deployment.yml`.
-This will start your first depoyment to your stack and give you some output telling you what's being created.
-You can then run the command `kubectl get services` to get your load balancer information and the external IP that it is accessbile on.
+This will start your first deployment to your stack and give you some output telling you what's being created.
+You can then run the command `kubectl get services` to get your load balancer information and the external IP that it is accessible on.
 The result of this will look something like this.

 ```
 NAME                  TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE